Teachings of Falun Gong: QigongQigong refers to various traditional cultivation practices involving movements or regulated breathing. Qigong may be practiced to improve health, as a medical profession, as a spiritual path, or as a component of Chinese martial arts.

-The content of Li Hongzhi's books include commentaries on questions discussed in China's qigong community for ages.
+Li Hongzhi's books' content includes commentaries on questions that have been discussed in China's qigong community for ages.
 According to Ownby, Li saw the qigong movement as "rife with false teachings and greedy and fraudulent 'masters'" and set out to rectify it.
-Li understood himself and Falun Gong as part of a "centuries-old tradition of cultivation", and in his texts would often attack those who taught "incorrect, deviant, or heterodox ways".
+Li understood himself and Falun Gong as part of a "centuries-old tradition of cultivation", and in his texts, would often attack those who taught "incorrect, deviant, or heterodox ways".
 Qigong scholar David Palmer says Li "redefined his method as having entirely different objectives from qigong: the purpose of practice should neither be physical health nor the development of Extraordinary Powers, but to purify one's heart and attain spiritual salvation...Falun Gong no longer presented itself as a qigong method but as the Great Law or Dharma (Fa) of the universe."

-In one of his lectures, Li Hongzhi stated that Dafa can enable people to ascend to high levels in the process of cultivation.
+In one of his lectures, Li stated that Falun Dafa can enable people to ascend to high levels in the process of cultivation.

 Both its popular name, Falun Gong, and its preferred name, Falun Dafa, highlight its practical and spiritual dimensions, according to Zhao.
 Falun Gong literally means "Practice of the Law Wheel (Dharma Chakra)" which refers to a series of five meditative exercises aimed at channeling and harmonizing the qi or vital energy.
 Theories about the flow and function of qi are basic to traditional Chinese medicine and health-enhancing qigong exercises.
 Zhao says that traditional Chinese culture assumes "a profound interpretation of matter and spirit, body and soul", and Falun Gong "emphasizes the unity of physical and spiritual healing, in contrast to the Western distinction between medicine and religion".
 To bring about health benefits, the physical exercises must be accompanied by moral cultivation and spiritual exercises as a way of focusing the mind.
-For Falun Gong, the virtues to cultivate are "truthfulness", "benevolence" and "forbearance".
+For Falun Gong, the virtues to cultivate are "truthfulness", "benevolence," and "forbearance".